Helping Individuals, Couples and Families Navigate Crisis with Clarity and Compassion.

 Discernment Counseling

-The Structure:Discernment counseling is a short-term structured therapy typically spanning 2-4 weeks.
-While all cases are unique, most couples benefit from a mix of conjoint counseling and individual counseling sessions.
-Through the convenience of our tele-health services, couples can engage their counselor from a setting that is most comfortable for them.The objective is clear - in contrast to couples therapy, we do not initially seek to repair relational problems, but rather to develop a compatible plan for both partners.Typically, this plan would either be:1.
+The Structure:Discernment counseling is a short-term structured therapy typically spanning 2 - 5 weeks.
+While all cases are unique, most couples benefit from the mix of conjoint and individual counseling time.
+Through the convenience of our tele-health services, couples can engage their counselor from a setting that is most comfortable for them.The objective is clear - in contrast to couples therapy, we do not initially seek to repair relational problems, but rather to understand the relationship and develop a compatible plan for both partners.Typically, this plan would either be:1.
 Maintain status quo

 2. Commit to six months of couple's therapy - with divorce off the table